 Entrepreneurs: Erik Hopperstad and Brian Brosh

-PRx Profile Rack folds within inches of the wall and it saves you space at home.
+PRx Profile Rack saves you space at home because it folds within inches of the wall.
 It is perfect for both commercial and home gyms where space is limited!

 Their home gym equipment company, known for its wall-mounted squat racks, expands into a full line of home gym equipment and accessories.
 Their patent-pending Profile® Racks can revolutionize and easily transform your garage or home into a gym.